-We invest hundreds of hours into getting to know our customers lifts, so we thought we’d give you an insight into how we developed the latest Aritco 7000 Product Training Programme for our engineers.
+We invest hundreds of hours into getting to know our customers lifts, so we thought we’d give you an insight into how we developed the latest Platform Lift Product Training Programme for our engineers.

-The Aritco 7000 platform lift is a great product that can generally be installed in 2-3 days, what’s more it’s being sold in high volumes due to it being incredible value for money; this popularity makes it the ideal lift to train new engineers.
+Platform lifts can generally be installed in 2-3 days, what’s more they are being sold in high volumes due to them being incredible value for money; their popularity makes them the ideal type of lift to train new engineers.

 Before even starting to develop the programme our senior management team immersed themselves on the product, reviewing the documentation, sitting down with product experts and ultimately, where all the the real learning took place, by jumping on the tools and installing 8-10 lifts in order to reach expert status.